-The GED® Science Test takes 90 minutes and includes some 34 to 40 questions in three main categories.
-These most important categories are
+The GED® Science test takes 90 minutes and includes some 34 to 40 questions in three main categories.
+The most important categories are

 - Life Science, 40 percent

 Science test also includes Math-related questions.
 These questions are not difficult, but you should get familiar with solving equations, word problems, and manipulating formulas.
 Knowing how to use the TI-30XS scientific calculator will be helpful, too.

 You are required to answer around 22 to 26 questions correctly to pass the GED Science test.